Losing the Automatic Stay for Repeat Bankruptcy Filings

 • Timely serve the creditors, the trustee, and the U.S. Trustee with your motion.

-If you run into a time problem, your attorney might be able to obtain an "Order Shortening Time" which will allow you to provide less notice than usually required.
+If you run into a time problem, your attorney might be able to obtain an "Order Shortening Time," which will allow you to provide less notice than usually required.

 When evaluating your request to grant or extend the stay, the court will presume initially that your filing is in bad faith.
 To win, you'll need to convince the court that the case dismissal was due to some reason other than a fault of your own.

-Example.Suppose that the court dismissed your case because you missed the 341 meeting of creditors.
+Example.
+Suppose the court dismissed your case because you missed the 341 meeting of creditors.
 As part of your motion, you include a declaration (statement signed under penalty of perjury) from your doctor explaining that you were admitted to the emergency room the night before and remained in the hospital for an extended period.
 The court would likely believe you had no way to inform the bankruptcy trustee that you couldn't appear and grant your motion.
-If, however, you had a scheduling conflict or just forgot, it's less likely that you'd prevail.

-What Would Be Considered Bad-Faith?
+What Would Be Considered Bad Faith Repeat Bankruptcy Filings?

-For example, bankruptcy efficiently stops foreclosure, eviction proceedings, and other types of creditor actions that can cause significant distress.
-Some filers are known to repeatedly file and dismiss bankruptcy cases for no other reason than to delay such proceedings.
-Doing so is not considered a proper use of the bankruptcy system and the court looks for such cases.
+If your filing behavior appears to be an attempt to manipulate the bankruptcy system or prevent valid creditor payment, the judge will deny your motion.
+For example, one of the benefits of bankruptcy is that it efficiently stops foreclosure, eviction proceedings, and other creditor actions.
+Some filers repeatedly file and dismiss bankruptcy cases for no other reason than to delay such proceedings.
+The court looks for such cases.

 Here's what a bad-faith case might look like.